 YES!
 This program is designed for all students and is customized to meet individual needs.
 Studies show a strong correlation between confidence and grades.
-A student who is not academically inclined often needs to discover his/her strengths to build confidence.
-Our business motto is “Competence builds Confidence”.
+A student who is not academically inclined often needs to discover their strengths to build confidence.
+Our business motto is “Competence builds Confidence.”
 We work closely to engage students and key in on their interests and passions to strategically craft a plan that will leverage their strengths and interests in the secondary school setting-ultimately increasing their confidence and academic successes.

 Our hands-on and one-on-one approach are very beneficial to students with ADD.

 My child is Learning Disabled (LD), is this program right for them?

 Many students with learning disabilities, including students with Asperger’s Syndrome, have benefited from our program.
 We discuss each case with parents ahead of time to make sure that we will be the right match.

 Can you guarantee my child will get into a private school or college?

 All of the students that have successfully completed our program(s) have been accepted to secondary school and college; many attend their “first choice” school.
 100% of the Professional Tutoring College Coaching Class of 2020 was accepted to college, with an application acceptance rate of 79%, well above the national average.
 Our students averaged $134,998 each in offered merit scholarships.
 We are very proud of our students and success rate!
 Please visit our Testimonials and our Honor Roll to learn more.